 After nearly a decade, visionary Robert Rodriguez has made a comeback to the genre that arguably boosted his mass appeal to unparalleled heights.
 His contemporary spins on the Western from the 90s are masterworks in their own right, but Rodriguez wouldn’t start to firmly control the zeitgeist until Spy Kids came along.
 A filmmaker that could tell unabashed, nuanced stories heavily rooted in genre for both modern adults and children?
 The moviegoers of the 2000s couldn’t get enough, leading to a truly unruly run of films (The Adventures of Sharkboy and Lavagirl and Sin City were released only a few months apart… let that sink in).
 Fast forward to today and the filmmaker now has the El Rey television network to his name, a new Star Wars series on the way, and an extremely devoted fan campaign to launch a sequel to Alita: Battle Angel.
-Rodriguez has kept busy to say the least, but as fate would have it, his long-awaited return to family films is as timely as ever.
+Rodriguez has kept busy, to say the least, but as fate would have it, his long-awaited return to family films is as timely as ever.

-Netflix released We Can Be Heroes to millions of starved of viewers on Christmas Day.
-There was almost no holiday movie season in 2020, but thanks to streaming, the communal film watching experience was salvaged.
+Netflix released We Can Be Heroes to millions of starved viewers on Christmas Day.
+There was almost no holiday movie season in 2020, but thanks to streaming, the communal film-watching experience was salvaged.
 The competition was high with Wonder Woman 1984 on HBO Max and Soul on Disney+, but it’s safe to say that Netflix played their cards right.
 In many ways a return to form, We Can Be Heroes brings back what everyone loved about Rodriguez’s older films while telling a story for the moviegoers of today.
 When a group of superheroes surprisingly fail to defend earth from an alien threat for the first time, who else but their super-powered children to clean up the mess?
 In true Rodriguez fashion, a Latin family is at the heart of this tale.
 The duo of Pedro Pascal and YaYa Gosselin play the father-daughter leaders of the heroes, who happen to be the only ones without superpowers.
 What the two learn from themselves and each other makes for one of the most wholesome and endearing family viewings of the year.

 Rodriguez strikes a balance between his signature style and new thematic ground, something that couldn’t feel more refreshing after such a long break from the genre (his last family outing being 2011’s Spy Kids: All the Time in the World).
 The spotlight was already on Rodriguez this holiday season for being the first Latin director in Star Wars with The Mandalorian.
 We Can Be Heroes, being as good as it is, has naturally spread this acclaim and amidst all the noise, we were able to sit down with the man of the hour himself for an exclusive interview.
 How does one start such a conversation, perhaps somewhere sweet?
 To kick it off, with it almost being a decade in the making, we asked Rodriguez how his warm-received return to family films has felt so far.

 Robert Rodriguez: “You know, I love these types of films.
 I love making them.
 It just didn’t really make sense in the business of theatrical because even though the kids love those movies, they watched them mostly at home.
 Because the parents are only able to take them one or two times if the kids really begged and, you know, they couldn’t drive themselves to the theater.
-Otherwise they would’ve seen them a lot more.
+Otherwise, they would’ve seen them a lot more.
 So the parents had said, ‘Wait till you watch it at home.’
-Then kids would watch it so much and there was no way to keep track of how many times they watched, it didn’t effect their box office.
+Then kids would watch it so much and there was no way to keep track of how many times they watched, it didn’t affect their box office.
 So business-wise, it didn’t make as much sense to make them until Netflix came to me, even though I love making them – they’re my favorite films to make.

 They came to me and said: those movies did really well at our service.
 We’d love you to make us one.
 I was like, wow, that’s cool.
 Now the kids can just watch it as many times as they want and you can keep track of it.
-They don’t have to drive themselves to the theater or have the parents drive them down.
+They don’t have to drive themselves to the theater or have their parents drive them down.
 Now we’ll really know how much they watch them.
 So I really loved being able to return to it.
 My kids are older now, so they can all work on the movie with me and we just made it a big family project.
 And it was just a blast.
 It was the most fun I had making anything ever.
 So many kids… I come from a family of ten kids so eleven kids in every shot, that was easy for me.

 Any director might go like, ‘Yeah, I don’t know about that’, but I just loved it.
 Coming up with so many different superpowers and creating so many characters with my kids… I can’t even call it work.
 Now everyone got to see it on Christmas, just like on their own timetable.
 It just worked out perfectly now that the theater business isn’t really even viable at this moment.
 I would have to wait until next year sometime if they even show it.
 I’m glad it could come out.”